chrisdevwords/congressional-district-finder/README.md

         console.log(result.districts[434]);// outputs WY-0
     });
 ```
-Without Github api auth credentials, you are limited to 60 requests per minute from a given IP.
+Without Github api auth credentials, you are limited to 60 requests per hour from a given IP.
 If your application will exceed this amount, you can pass auth credentials in the customHeader, parameter or
 cache the result and verify that's up to date by passing an etag or last modified time stamp.